OrensteinLab/CROP/README.md

 ## Usage

+### Predicting with CROP

 CROP expects a `.csv` file containing at least two columns: `Target sequence` and `PAM position`.
-A `sample.csv` which contains 1,000 samples from the FORECasT K562 dataset is provided for testing.
+A sample file `sample.csv` which contains 1,000 samples from the FORECasT K562 dataset [[Allen et al. 2019]](https://www.nature.com/articles/nbt.4317) is provided for testing.

 To run CROP run: